thatDudo/Murder-Mystery-Helper/README.md

 Please note that *Optifine* shaders interfere with the minecraft glow effect, so using *Iris* is preferable.

-This mod is not detectable but you should not consistently write the murders name to chat to avoid suspicions.
+This mod is not detectable but you should obviously not consistently write the murders name to chat.

 ###### This mod runs on Fabric and requires the Fabric API: [How to install](https://fabricmc.net/ "How to install")